-Orlando, FL: Landscaped islands in a parking lot provide an area for stormwater collection.
+Orlando, FL: Landscaped islands in a parking lot provides an area for stormwater collection.

-concentrated in the village center, and low-density residential development near the watershed.
-The sensitive environmental resources that surround the Sandy Spring Rural Village are critical to maintaining the quality of the Patuxent River Watershed.
+Watershed.
 The Functional Master Plan for the Patuxent River Watershed recommends containing development in commercial areas in a logical and well-planned manner.

 Most of the existing development in the Sandy Spring Rural Village was built before there were County requirements for stormwater management.
 New development should limit impervious surfaces and be subject to current stormwater management regulations, both of which are intended to provide protection for the watershed.